 On February 1, 2017, the Parent Company signed a senior unsecured peso term loan facility agreement with BDO Unibank, Inc. ("BDO") for an amount of up to the Philippine Peso equivalent of U.S. dollar 280 million, to refinance a majority of the Parent Company's outstanding long-term loan with New Sunward Holding B.V.
 The term loan provided by BDO has a tenor of seven (7) years from the date of the initial drawdown on the facility and consists of a fixed rate and a floating rate tranche.
-The borrowings or drawdown on this facility totaled P14.0 billion.
-The long-term bank loan interest expense incurred for the six month period ended June 30, 2017 is P241.4 million.
+The current balance of this long-term bank loan was \$\mathbb{P}13.9\$ billion as at September 30, 2017.